jenkinsci/matrix-project-plugin/README.md

 the "Slaves" axis that can be added under the project's Configuration Matrix: individual nodes and/or labels containing multiple nodes can be selected, as well as filtering axis combinations.

-You can also control which nodes can run flyweight tasks using the Exclude flyweight tasks plugin, or you can pin the flyweight executor to a specific node using the Matrix Tie Parent Plugin
+You can also control which nodes can run flyweight tasks,  using the [Exclude flyweight tasks plugin](https://plugins.jenkins.io/excludeMatrixParent), or you can pin the flyweight executor to a specific node (Please look under the "advanced" option of the matrix project configuration to tie the matrix parent to a label/slave).

 ## Extensions
 Please refer to the [list of extensions points](https://jenkins.io/doc/developer/extensions/matrix-project/) of this plugin.